pjaos/retirement_finances/README.md

 - This tool deals with draw down pensions only.

-- If you die before age 75 then your personal pension (if you have one) will be available to your partner as a lump sum.
+- If you die before age 75 then your personal pension will be available to your partner (if you have one) as a tax free lump sum.

 # Installing the software
-The 'Retirement Finances' software can be installed on Linux and Windows platforms.
+The 'Retirement Finances' software (the App) can be installed on Linux and Windows platforms.

-# Installing on Windows

-- To install onto a Linux PC ensure you have python 3.12 installed.
-Details of how to install python can be found [here](https://docs.python.org/3.12/using/windows.html).
-When the initial screen is displayed you mus select the 'Add Python to PATH' checkbox.

-- Double click on installers/windows/Retirement_Finances_4.4.exe (4.4 version may change) file and step through the installation.

-The installation may take several minutes to complete.
-When complete the Retirement_Finances launcher can be found from the Windows Start button.

 # Installing on Linux
 To install onto a Linux PC ensure you have python 3.12 installed.
 Details of how to install python can be found [here](https://docs.python.org/3.12/using/unix.html). pipx must also be installed onto the Linux PC.
 Details of how to install pipx can be found [here](https://pipx.pypa.io/latest/installation/)